It’s nearly Christmas! Only a few sleeps before Santa pops over to Australia on his once-a-year flying visit.

 Perhaps the bigger issue for Santa is the customs clearance to get the reindeer across the border.
 Australia has strict bio-security measures in place, designed to prevent the transmission of disease which could affect our agricultural industry.
 Under current law, people can only bring cats, dogs and horses into Australia – so this poses something of a problem for Santa.
-Reindeer is not on the list!
-Well, to date Australian Customs has turned a “blind eye” to the reindeer, so as not to be completely considered “The Grinch Who Stole Christmas”.
+Reindeer are not on the list!
+Well, to date Australian customs has turned a blind eye to the reindeer, so as not to be completely considered “The Grinch Who Stole Christmas”.
 But I’m told that Santa has been tapped on the shoulder and asked to consider swapping the reindeer for Siberian Huskys or Alaskan Malamutes in future.
 This of course poses all sorts of problems about capacity loading, as a dog is much smaller than a reindeer.
 Engineers have raised concerns about the sheer logistics, and how many dogs would be required to pull a sleigh through the atmosphere.
 Not to mention the cost in reprints of millions of Christmas cards and books which feature Rudolph and his friends…

 No exploitation of the Elves

-And while we’re on the subject of capacity, there’s a bit of an issue this year, as the Australian Government has just passed the Modern Slavery Bill.
+While we’re on the subject of capacity, there’s a bit of an issue this year, as the Australian Government has just passed the Modern Slavery Bill.
 Designed to prevent Australia from supporting exploitation and slavery, the legislation makes it mandatory for large companies to manage the risk of slavery in their supply chains.
 We all know that Santa’s elves work their fingers to the bone over the busy Christmas period, making toys for all the children, and let’s face it, there’s not much down time!
-Our Government is investigating whether the workplace practices at Santa’s workshop in Lapland actually meet the requirements of the Modern Slavery legislation.
+Our Government is investigating whether the workplace practices at Santa’s workshop in Lapland meet the requirements of the Modern Slavery legislation.
 If not, in order to prevent a major international incident and Christmas meltdown by millions of kids next year, the Government might need to consider some amendments to the Act.

 Santa Cuts Through Red Tape